Review

 Associate Director, Major Gifts, Harvard Law School

-Joshua Rubenstein is a longtime Associate of the Davis Center and the author and editor of several books on Soviet history.
+Joshua Rubenstein is the author and editor of a number of books on Soviet and Soviet-Jewish history.